wd-dimitris/drupal-wd_entity_importer/README.md

 With WD Entity Importer, users can create or update entities from csv files.

-Currently the module provides only node creation.
+Currently the module provides only entity creation.

 # REQUIREMENTS